Thursday, January 13, 2022

 2023 Update: Just wanted to share what my daily spend card is and what transfers I use the most.
 The CSP is used for everything when I am not trying to reach a signup bonus or there is a really good bonus, like 5x or 10x for groceries, on another card.
 For hotels, unless I have a free night certificate, I transfer points from CSP to Hyatt.
 The Chase Ultimate Reward (UR) points transfer 1:1 to transfer partners like Hyatt.
 Hyatt having a 1:2.8 redemption rate makes it a great transfer destination.
 Category 1 redemptions are as low as 3,500 points, which I have even found $200 Hyatt Place in Cat 1.
 3,500 points in UR is only worth about ~$35 bucks on the Chase Travel portal, so it is a no-brainer to transfer the points to Hyatt for redemptions.
 Most Hyatt's fall at the 5k-12k price per night, but that is a steal too.
 The redemption rate with Hyatt is almost unbeatable.
 It is something I wish I knew about years ago.

 Chase Sapphire Preferred (CSP) - I want to mention this card first before the hotel branded cards.
 I didn't learn about the Chase Sapphire Preferred until after I got the other cards, but when it comes to earning and rewards it is the top tier.
 The benefits of the card when booking are some the the best too.
 Car rental protection and travel interruption coverage are some of the best of any card.
 This card bonus is one of the best, even when it is not at it highest SUB.
 At a 60k SUB, that is worth $750 worth of travel through the Chase Portal.
 When they bump that offer to 100k, that is $1250 in travel.
-You can book airlines, hotel, and even rental cars through the portal.
+Worth even more if you transfer directly to Hyatt.
+You can book airlines, hotel, and even rental cars through the Chase portal.
 The portal can be used to book without the credits as well, and spending with the card gets you 5x bonus on any travel booked.
-The Reserve card will get you a 10x bonus, but it's annual fee is a bit high for my taste.
+The Reserve card will get you a 10x bonus, but it's annual fee is a bit higher around $550.
+You do get $300 travel credit though.
 If you are considering a travel credit card, this would be my first choice behind the Southwest card.

 Marriott Bonvoy -

 If Marriot brand is your hotel of choice then this is an a must.
 SUB is generally 3 to 5 nights worth of rewards and the card gives you automatic Silver Elite status that can be used to request late checkout and other awesome features.
+I would only pick this up if they are offering the 5 night certificates.
+Definitely pass if points are the SUB.
 On top of annual free night reward, you can also earn 10x points on stays to earn toward more free stays.
 The hotel cards with the annual fees are always worth it for the benefits provided with the fee.
 It is only $95 a year on this card.

 IHG Premier